Penetrations in fire rated systems

-Penetrations through fire rated construction can allow premature spread of fire from one firecell to another if not correctly designed, specified or installed.
-Poorly installed penetrations can compromise the Fire Resistance Rating (FRR) of GIB® systems, and in turn affect the building’s design for Protection from Fire, potentially impacting on the health and safety of occupants and fire fighters.
+Penetrations in fire-rated construction can allow spread of fire and smoke from one firecell to another if they are not correctly tested, specified or installed.
+Penetrations can compromise the Fire Resistance Rating (FRR) of GIB® systems, and in turn the health and safety of building occupants

-Click here for all the single sided penetration details.
+Click here for all the one-sided penetration details.